Plumsail/helpdesk-docs/Online/How To/Upgrade to 2-1-1.rst

 To automatically deploy "Plumsail HelpDesk" app in the app catalog, please enter tenant admin credentials and click "Update".

-If you don't want to enter the credentials, please do the steps described in this article: :ref:`upload-helpdesk-sppkg`. and click "Update" again.
+If you don't want to enter the credentials, please do the steps described in this article: :ref:`upload-helpdesk-sppkg` and click "Update" again.